skrub-data/skrub/doc/modules/default_wrangling/apply_to_cols.rst

 .. _user_guide_multiple_columns:

-Operating over multiple columns at once with |ApplyToCols|
+Transforming selected columns with |ApplyToCols|
 ===========================================================

 Very often and for various reasons, transformers must be applied only to some of the